 This guide will help you understand what your options are and tell you about the pros and cons of each.
 This can help you to make an informed decision on what’s best for you.

-- Option 1: You could leave your pension invested if you don’t need it yet and your money could continue to grow in the meantime.
+- Leave your pension invested: if you don’t need to access your pension yet, your money could continue to grow as it stays invested.

-- Option 3: Take a flexible income from your pension.
-This is known as income drawdown.
-You can take up to 25% of your whole pension pot tax-free, either in one go or as smaller lump sums.
-The rest of your pension will be taxed as income at your marginal tax rate and can be taken in the future, as and when it’s needed.
+- Take a flexible income from your pension: This is known as income drawdown.
+You can take up to 25% of your pension pot tax-free, either in one go or as smaller lump sums.
+Whatever is left in your pension pot after you’ve taken your 25% tax free lump-sum remains invested.
+You can then tap into it whenever you need, and take either a regular income or lump sums as and when you need to.
+These ‘leftover’ amounts are treated as income, which are taxed at your marginal tax rate.

 The good thing is you don’t have to pick one option over another.
 Unless you take your whole pension as a lump sum, you can mix and match and decide which options work for you.

-Option one: leave your pension where it is
+What happens if you leave your pension where it is?

 Because you can choose when to access your pension pot, you can also choose to leave it where it is until you need it.